Associate Professor of Philosophy

 - Peer mentorships and fellowships

-- Academic and life/career planning
+- Life and career planning

 - Preparation for honors theses, careers, and graduate and professional schools